robwakeman/book-reading-list/README.md

   - CSS logical properties are used in place of physical counterparts for testing.
 If in production, I would consider using them only in combination with this [PostCSS plugin](https://github.com/jonathantneal/postcss-logical).
   - If used in a production context, Autoprefixer and minification would be used.
 Ensure Autoprefixer Grid settings are set to true either via JS or [control comments](https://css-tricks.com/css-grid-in-ie-duplicate-area-names-now-supported/#article-header-id-10)
 - **JavaScript**
-  - The app uses both native JavaScript and jQuery.
+  - The app uses both vanilla JavaScript and jQuery.
   - ES6 (ES2015) is used e.g. const, let, arrow functions, for..of loops.
   - If used in a production context, Babel would be used to compile the JavaScript down to ES5 and then optimised using a tool like UglifyJS.
   - Any changed data is not persistent.